 Trial counsel in Personal Audio LLC v.
 Apple Inc., a patent infringement case in which a Texas federal jury awarded our client, Personal Audio LLC, $8 million in damages for infringing a patent for an audio player that can download or receive navigable playlists.
 The jury found that Apple's iPods infringed the patent.
 The court also awarded prejudgment interest in the amount of $4,182,331 for a total judgment of $12,182,331.

 Trial counsel for Petitioner in The Toro Company v.
 MTD Products Co., IPR No. 2016-00194 challenging U.S. Patent No. 8,011,458 directed to mechanical transmission linkages for zero-turn-radius vehicles.
-Successfully invalidated all challenged claims at the PTAB; appeal pending at the Federal Circuit.
+Successfully invalidated all challenged claims at the PTAB; before resolution on appeal the matter resolved on confidential terms.

 Trial counsel for Petitioner in The Toro Company v.
 MTD Products Co., IPR No. 2016-00219 challenging U.S. Patent No. 8,136,613 directed to mechanical transmission linkages for zero turn radius vehicles.
 Successfully invalidated all challenged claims at the PTAB; PTAB decision affirmed on appeal.

 Counsel for defendant Toro in MTD Products Co. v.
 The Toro Company in a business competitor suit involving three mechanical transmission linkage patents for zero-turn-radius vehicles.
 Venued in the Northern District of Ohio.
 Lead case strategy and day-to-day case management and development.
 Invalidated two patents via IPR and challenged venue, achieving withdrawal of preliminary injunction motion based on third patent written in view of the accused product.
 Following withdrawal of the preliminary injunction motion, the case resolved on confidential terms.